DehyDev/DehyDev/README.md

 - 👋 Hi, I’m @DehyDev
 - 👀 I’m interested in dying
-- 🌱 I’m currently learning Lua and Python
+- 🌱 I’m currently learning Lua, Python, and C#
 - 💞️ I’m looking to collaborate on ... no, I hate humanity
 - 📫 How to reach me ...
 DehyDev#2222